wooster0/yayagram/README.md

 To export your grid, press `Enter` to save while in editor mode.
 This will create a new `.yaya` grid file.
 Note that in the same session it will always write the grid to the same file again unless renamed.

+## Loading grid files

+* You can press `L` ingame to load a `.yaya` grid file with drag & drop onto the window.
+Many but not all terminals support this.
+* On Linux, Windows and macOS the `.yaya` file can be passed via the [command line](#Command-line-arguments).
-On Windows you can drag `.yaya` grid files onto the `.exe` to play the grid.
+* Additionally on Windows within the explorer you can drag `.yaya` grid files onto the [`.exe`](https://github.com/r00ster91/yayagram/releases) file to play the grid.
-On Linux and macOS the `.yaya` file is passed via the command line.

 ## img2yaya